hbokh/docker-typo3-cms/README.md

 ## Configure TYPO3 CMS

 Open a webbrowser to `http://< container IP >/` and configure TYPO3.
-First time startup takes a while, beacuse extensions etc. are downloaded and installed.

-Open a webbrowser to *http://< container IP >/* and configure TYPO3.
 First time startup takes a while, because extensions etc. are downloaded and installed.

 For the database-host use the name "db", with USER and PASS as set for the database-container (`mariadb/p4ssw0rd`).